Dualcon/Java-ImageAreaSelection/README.md

 # Shortcuts

-## m - defines the dimensions of your rectangle.
+## m - Defines the dimensions of a drawed rectangle.
 ## n - Loads the next image.
-## c - Creates a new image with just the slected region.
+## c - Exports a new image with the selected region.
+## r - Exports a new image with the selected region and resize it to a specified width andheight.
-## p - Shows the dimension of each image.
+## p - Shows the dimension of loaded images.

 Produced by [Wiki Dreams.github.io](https://WikiDreams.github.io/).